3 Holistic Weight Loss Methods: Supplements, Diet Plan, & Mentality

 What Does Holistic Weight Loss Mean?

-Holistic weight loss varies from many other weight loss diets as it takes an all-encompassing integrated effort towards losing weight naturally–including being active, eating clean, and using natural weight loss aids.
+A holistic approach to weight loss differs from many other weight loss diets by encompassing a comprehensive effort towards natural weight loss—embracing activity, clean eating, and natural weight loss aids.
 This type of weight loss centers on fostering a more healthy and positive mindset towards losing weight and improving every aspect of the body and mind.

-Holistic weight loss is not a type of diet per se, but is more so a lifestyle change and commitment to bettering one’s overall health.
+A holistic loss of weight is not a type of diet per se, but is more so a lifestyle change and commitment to bettering one’s overall health.
 It’s possible to take some ideas or concepts from other diets since tracking food, calories, and exercise can be very helpful but a holistic approach doesn’t have to be as strict or as structured as other diets may be.

 Why Is Losing Weight Holistically Effective & Is It Right for Me?

-While some alternative fad diets or trending diets require strict carb or calorie limits or even cut out entire food groups, holistic weight loss relies more on whole foods, clean eating, and natural weight loss remedies.
+While some alternative fad diets or trending diets emphasize strict carb or calorie limits, or eliminate entire food groups, a holistic approach in weight loss focuses on whole foods, clean eating, and natural weight loss remedies.

-This may include home remedies to reduce weight in 7 days like honey, lemon, green tea, and aloe vera or can be integrated over a much longer term weight loss journey.
+This may involve using home remedies to reduce weight in 7 days, such as honey, lemon, green tea, and aloe vera, or incorporating them into a longer-term weight loss journey.

-What makes holistic weight loss most different from other traditional diets is that it integrates the mind and calls for an entire lifestyle adjustment and whole-body betterment.
+What makes the holistic approach most different from other traditional diets is that it integrates the mind and calls for an entire lifestyle adjustment and whole-body betterment.

 Holistic Weight Loss Is Natural